microsoft/jacdac/services/power.md

 Turn the power to the bus on/off.

-    rw max_power = 500: u16 mA @ max_power
+    rw max_power = 500: u16 mA {max = 1000} @ max_power

 Limit the power provided by the service.
+The actual maximum limit will depend on hardware.
+This field may be read-only in some implementations - you should read it back after setting.

     ro overload: bool @ 0x181